University of Bologna

 Financial Support

-Accessible campus via bus (€15/month pass) or bike (€50/year rental).
+Campus accessible via bus (€15/month pass) or bike (€50/year rental).

 Living costs: €700–900/month for a one-bedroom apartment.

-Admissions & Achievements
+Admissions & Notable Achievements

 Admission Requirements

-- 12 years of secondary education.
+- 12 years of secondary education with a high school diploma.

-- 2024 IMAT cut-offs: Approx.74.5 (non-EU) Seats - 20
+- Estimated 2024 IMAT cut-offs: Approx. 47.1 (non-EU) & 44.2 (EU).

-- Italian language test upon arrival for residence permit (non-Italian speakers).
+- An Italian language test is required upon arrival for the residence permit.

-- KALINGAEURO provides IMAT preparation.
+- KALINGAEURO provides tailored IMAT preparation.

-Notable Achievements & Legacy
+Notable Achievements

 Guglielmo Marconi

-Alumnus, Nobel Prize in Physics (1909) for radio.
+Alumnus and Nobel Prize laureate in Physics (1909) for radio technology.

 Gaspare Tagliacozzi

-Bologna Process
+The Bologna Process

 Why Choose Bologna for Your MBBS?